Sunday, January 20, 2019

 Burlington Northern Santa Fe GP39M #2880 in Vancouver, Washington, in August 2000

 Leading a northbound freight train fast the Amtrak depot in Vancouver, Washington, is Burlington Northern Santa Fe #2880, a GP39M that was originally built by the Electro-Motive Division of General Motors in December 1964 as Cotton Belt (St. Louis Southwestern) #767, a 2,500-horsepower GP35.
 After 1965 it was renumbered to Cotton Belt #6507.
-Retired on April 15, 1987, it was sold on August 16, 1988 to Wilson Rail Services, then resold later that month to Morrison-Knudsen of Boise, Idaho, who rebuilt it into 2,300-horsepower GP39M Burlington Northern #2880 in February 1989.
-Following the merger of the Burlington Northern and the Atchison, Topeka & Santa Fe on September 12, 1995, this locomotive became Burlington Northern Santa Fe #2880, and had its headlight lowered into the nose following Santa Fe practice.
+Retired on April 15, 1987, it was sold on August 16, 1988 to Wilson Rail Services, then resold later that month to Morrison-Knudsen of Boise, Idaho, who rebuilt it into 2,300-horsepower GP39M Burlington Northern #2880 on February 10, 1989.
+Following the merger of the Burlington Northern and the Atchison, Topeka & Santa Fe on September 22, 1995, this locomotive became Burlington Northern Santa Fe #2880 and was repainted into Burlington Northern Santa Fe's "Heritage I" paint scheme on May 9, 2000, and had its headlight lowered into the nose following Santa Fe practice.

 Southern Pacific Dash 9-44CW #8165 in Vancouver, Washington, in August 2000